We think this movie stands out for:

 When her parents die, spoiled Mary Lennox (Kate Maberly) is sent from India to England to live with her uncle Archibald Craven, a mysterious and lonely man.
 He's rarely home, leaving Mary to the care of housekeeper Mrs. Medlock (Maggie Smith).
-One day, Mary finds the key to a secret garden, once the favorite place for her uncle and his wife, whom he adored.
+One day, Mary finds the key to THE SECRET GARDEN, once the favorite place for her uncle and his wife, whom he adored.
 After she died, he locked it up and swore no one would go in there again.
 Mary decides to find the garden, but first she investigates the crying she often hears in the night and discovers her uncle's son, Colin (Heydon Prowse).
-He has been confined to bed all his life and is spoiled to the point of hysteria.
+He has been confined to bed all his life and is incredibly spoiled.
 Mary soothes him by telling him about the garden.
-Later, when he has a tantrum, she is the first person ever to set limits on his behavior.
+Later, when he has a tantrum, she's the first person ever to set limits on his behavior.
 Mary finds the garden, and she and Colin and the maid's brother Dickon bring it back to life.
 As they do, Mary and Colin get stronger in body and in spirit.
 When Archibald returns, he meets them in the garden.
-They run to him, and it is clear that the garden will heal him, too.
+They run to him, and it's clear that the garden will heal him, too.

 Is it any good?